What is Yoga Nidra?

 Who is it for?

-Absolutely anyone can practise Yoga Nidra, but it has immense appeal for those who struggle to let go (I think many of us have ‘battled’ through meditation at times!).
+Absolutely anyone can practice Yoga Nidra, but it has immense appeal for those who struggle to let go (I think many of us have ‘battled’ through meditation at times!).
 It also has immense value for those suffering from sleep deprivation, trauma, anxiety or depression (to any degree).
 It’s also perfect for those who have always been curious about the deep states of meditation they have perhaps read about or stumbled across themselves but have never been able to recreate.

-The form of Yoga Nidra that I practise and teach is called iRest, and it has a body of research behind it that proves its efficacy at easing the symptoms of the conditions mentioned above, and is proven to be an effective boost to well-being.
+The form of Yoga Nidra that I practice and teach is called iRest, and it has a body of research behind it that proves its efficacy at easing the symptoms of the conditions mentioned above, and is proven to be an effective boost to well-being.
 You can check out some of the research here: www.irest.us/research

 In my private clinic I see countless people who are often surprised at the power and efficacy of this practice.
 Yoga Nidra has become the missing piece for me in my yoga therapy tool bag; paradoxically, because it doesn’t try to fix anything.
 Instead, through deep heartfelt listening and welcoming, so many problems of the body and mind find harmony and resolution.
 I delight in teaching this paradox; that what we can truly be with, we ultimately transcend.
 This is both the heart of yoga and the embodiment of enlightened living – to be with things as they are, and feel this deep surrender to ourselves and toward life.